fastify/fastify/docs/Errors.md

 From the [Hooks documentation](Hooks.md#manage-errors-from-a-hook):
 > If you get an error during the execution of your hook, just pass it to `done()` and Fastify will automatically close the request and send the appropriate error code to the user.

-If you have defined a custom error handler using `setErrorHandler` the error will be routed there, otherwise it will be routed to Fastify’s generic error handler.
-Fastify's generic error handler will use the header and status code in the Error object if it exists.
+If you have defined a custom error handler using `setErrorHandler` the error will be routed there.
+If `setErrorHandler` has been called multiple times, the error will be routed to the precedent error handler if the error handler or an hook `throw` or call `reply.send(error)`.
+Error handlers are fully encapsulated, so a `setErrorHandler` call in an encapsulated plugin will limit its effect there.
+The root error handler is Fastify’s generic error handler which will use the header and status code in the Error object if it exists.
 The headers and status code will not be automatically set if a custom error handler is provided.

 Some things to consider in your custom error handler: